Put economics at the heart of the policy-making process, to influence and shape the government’s response to some of the key issues of the day

 You could be working for a wide range of government departments or agencies and sometimes even overseas.
 There's also the option to join the Diplomatic Service as an economist.

 The type of economics used will vary hugely.
-Wherever a GES Fast Streamer might end up in 10 years, he or she would be leading a team that puts economics at the heart of the policy-making process.
+Wherever a GES Fast Streamer might end up in 10 years, they would be leading a team that puts economics at the heart of the policy-making process.

 From the blog